Feastio

 We stopped at Reese Bros Barbecue on our way out of San Antonio after spending a weekend at Hotel Emma in the Pearl.
 By 1 p.m., they were sold out of pork ribs and potato salad (of all things).

 No matter, I was more interested in the $7 Otis tacos, made with chopped brisket, cilantro, onion, and a green salsa on flour tortillas made in-house.
-The meat was generously portioned, tender, and juicy.
-The tortillas held up to the moisture without falling apart.
+The meat was generously portioned, tender, and juicy, and the tortillas held up to the moisture without falling apart.

 Their smoked queso fundido sausage was super cheesy and satisfying.
 Reese Bros Barbecue won over Mike Sutter, restaurant critic for the San Antonio Express-News, with sides like the creamy poblano mac 'n cheese, which we also enjoyed.
 906 Hoefgen Ave, San Antonio, reesebrosbbq.com